PowerDNS/lightningstream/docs/index.md

 LightningStream is a tool to sync changes between a local LMDB (Lightning Memory-Mapped Database) and an S3 bucket in near real-time.
-If the application schema is compatible, this can be used in a multi-writer setup where any instance can update any data, with a global eventually consistent view of the data in seconds.
+If the application schema is compatible, this can be used in a multi-writer setup where any instance can update any data, with a global eventually-consistent view of the data in seconds.

 Our main target application is the sync of LMDB databases in the [PowerDNS Authoritative Nameserver](https://doc.powerdns.com/authoritative/) (PDNS Auth).
 We are excited